qyyin0516/CellTICS/README.md

     -prediction_label_path          path of predicted labels of query data

 The following options have default settings and do not have to be specified.

-For `code/get_gene_pathways.py`:

-    -species                        species which the dataset is from, default: 'mouse'

 For `code/main.py`: